I’ve done another pallet project—and I love how easy and pretty this rustic pallet caddy turned out. I hope you love it too.

 Look at the yummy boards that I collected from that pallet.
 When I heard Gina was doing a pallet project challenge, I decided to make a small caddy.

 I chose a few of the boards that seemed to be alike in size and color.
-I sanded some of the roughness off with my Ryobi cordless sander.
+The roughness of the pallet board was smoothed with my orbital sander.

 I knew I wanted to use these pretty blue (beer) bottles I got from my friend so I used the bottles to design the size of the centerpiece pallet caddy.

 I used three identical pieces of the pallet boards to make the base of the caddy centerpiece, securing them with Gorilla Wood Glue.
-I used a spare piece of pallet wood to separate the boards to make sure they were squared when they set up.
+A spare piece of pallet wood was used to separate the boards to make sure they were squared when they set up.

 I put two smaller boards together and drilled a hole through both of them at the same time to allow a wire handle.

-I used more Gorilla Wood Glue to secure the end pieces, using clamps until everything was dry and secure.
+More Gorilla Wood Glue was used to secure the end pieces, using clamps until everything was dry and secure.

 I used Heirloom Traditions Paint (Buttermilk) to do a light coat over the inside and outside of the pallet box caddy.
 After painting it, I used a damp rag to wipe back some of the paint.